mwojnars/hypertag/README.md

 ### Filters

-Hypertag defines a colon `:` as a _pipeline operator_ that allows functions (and all callables) to be used as chained _filters_ in expressions:
+Hypertag defines a colon `:` as a _pipeline operator_ that allows functions (and all callables) to be used in expressions as chained _filters_.
+A pipeline expression of the form:

+    EXPR : FUN(*args, **kwargs)

+gets translated internally to:

+    FUN(EXPR, *args, **kwarg)

+For example, the expression:

     'Hypertag' : str.upper : list : sorted(reverse=True)

-output:
+evaluates to:

     ['Y', 'T', 'R', 'P', 'H', 'G', 'E', 'A']

-In the code above, standard Python functions and methods are used - they do _not_ have to be registered as filters, unlike in popular templating languages.
+Here, standard Python functions and methods are used.
+Functions do _not_ have to be registered as filters before use, unlike in popular templating languages.

 <!---
 This is because Hypertag's pipelines are implemented as